Not-Pace/Genre-Classifier/README.md

 ## Contents

-`./data` is the dataset.
+- `./data` is the dataset.
-`./models` has all the notebooks used for the different approaches used.
+- `./models` has all the notebooks used for the different approaches used.

+## Findings

+In our first attempt, we made a simple CNN on top of the VGG16 model using Transfer Learning, only to have it give us rather erratic results, either as a result of VGG16 not playing well with the data (it's technically meant for feature extraction from normal images, not graphs), or to do with the data itself.